Liam-Zhou/Chuwa0910/ShortQuestions/hw42-SpringData.md

 ## 20. What is Transaction? how to manage your transaction?

-`Transaction`: a series of one or more operations on a database that should be executed as a single, indivisible unit.
-Transactions ensure the integrity and consistency of data in a database.
+`Transaction`: several operations on database should be executed as an unit.
+Transactions ensure the integrity and consistency of data in database

-Based on your application's requirements, We can define different operations in a transaction.
-In Spring framework, we can use `@Transactional` annotation.
+Implementation:
+`@Transactional` in application,
+`@EnableTransactionManagement` in method.

 ## 21. What is Hibernate Caching?